Stained Glass

 — Ray Gregory

-Stained-glass school seal donated to Norfolk Collegiate School
+Stained glass school seal donated to Norfolk Collegiate School

 Restaurants